You are here

 - Seminar in Africana Studies II: Cultural, Literary and Visual Analysis

 Students complete the required seminars during the first year and, in consultation with their special committee, develop a program of study within major and minor areas of concentration over the following year.
 Within each track, students will select a geographic area of concentration, e.g. Africa, the United States, the Caribbean and Latin America, or emerging studies of the global African diaspora.
-Students take a minimum of ten courses in Africana studies and related fields before taking the qualifying exam (Q exam) by the end of the second year of graduate study.
+Students take a minimum of ten additional courses in Africana studies and related fields before taking the qualifying exam (Q exam) by the end of the second year of graduate study.
+Students are strongly encouraged to enhance their learning and training by striving to complete more than the minimum courses.
+The ASRC Ph.D.
+Program will only accept the transfer of graduate courses from other institutions under extremely rare circumstances and after the submission of a petition to the DGS.

 - Approving the student's choice of courses for each semester